rvounik/frontend2/README.md

 3) Presentational component: *src/js/Example/js/Example.js*

-The presentational component is concerned with the actual layout. has its own css, and its own component methods.
+The presentational component is concerned with the actual layout.
+Has its own css, and its own component methods.
 This is where you would store child components and methods that deal with presentation (ie tabs, modals, panels, sorting).
 Keep in mind that it is allowed to import generic components from the *src/js/components* folder if required.
 Likewise it is possible to import generic methods from the *src/js/utils* folder if needed.
+These components need to be as small and simple as possible!
+All non-UI logic needs to be defined in the container component!

 (And did you know that *src/js/utils/common.js* gets executed on page load? useful for some third-party libraries!)